-But many has been mistaking the country’s sovereign rights over the Benham Rise.
-An important distinction to note is that the Philippines has sovereign rights over the area but we do not have full sovereignty over it.
-The Benham rise is a part of the Philippine’s continental shelf, but not a part of the country’s nationl territory.
+A very particular distinction has to be made and noted, however: the ruling states that the Philippines has sovereign rights over the area, but not full sovereignty.
+This means that while Benham Rise is a part of the Philippines’ continental shelf, it is not a part of the country’s national territory.

-Supreme Court Senior Associate Justice Antonio Carpio explained the rights of other countries to conduct certain activities in the Benham rise that limits to:
+Supreme Court Senior Associate Justice Antonio Carpio explained the rights of other countries to conduct certain activities in the Benham Rise, which are limited to:

-- survey on water salinity and water currents because the water column in the ECS belongs to everyone
+- survey on water salinity and water currents, because the water column in the ECS belongs to everyone; and

-The Philippine government has conducted numerous expeditions to the region to study its resources.
-Last May 2016, Oceana, the earth’s largest NGO working on ocean conservation, joined government scientists from the Bureau of Fisheries and Aquatic Resources, plus the University of the Philippines, Philippine Coast Guard and Philippine Navy for an expedition to Benham Bank — the shallowest portion of the Rise.
+The Philippine government has sent numerous expeditions to the region to study its resources.
+Last May 2016, Oceana, the earth’s largest NGO working on ocean conservation, went with the University of the Philippines, the Philippine Coast Guard and Philippine Navy, and government scientists from the Bureau of Fisheries and Aquatic Resources, for an expedition to Benham Bank — the shallowest portion of the Rise.